excellalabs/xluhco/ADAPTING.md

 You'll want a copy of this repository so that you can edit it and adapt it for your needs.
 This can be done by either:

 * Forking the repository to your own organization / account
-* Downloading a copy of this source code and then uploading it to your account.
+* Downloading a copy of this source code and then uploading it to a repository under your account.

 Forking will allow you to receive upstream updates, but over time those updates may conflict with the changes you plan to make on your own.
+We recommend forking, at least to start -- you can pull in the changes that suit you, and even contribute back if you do something cool with the project!

 ## Step 2: Set up a Google Analytics Account